BigBang1112/gbx-net/README.md

 - Lightmap data of a map
   - `CGameCtnChallenge.LightmapCache`, additional lightmap parameters

 GBX.NET does not include zlib algorithm by default to read this data.
-Properties will often return `null` silently, but you can hook onto more details about this if you specify `Logger` in the parse methods.
+Properties will often throw a `ZLibNotDefinedException`.

 To "unlock" this data, you need to specify zlib implementation: